 You can learn more about GVSU’s special collections in philanthropy and other topics at https://www.gvsu.edu/library/specialcollections/.

-We encourage readers to think about their own local libraries and to reach out to them possibly for more information, or to just explore their online offerings.
+We encourage readers to think about their own local libraries and to reach out to them for more information, or to just explore their online offerings.